cursorless-dev/cursorless/docs/test-case-recorder.md

    - `"take air"`
 1. `Cursorless test case saved` is shown
    - File created on disk using spoken words as file name
-1. Repeat as many voice commands as you want recorded
+1. Repeat as many cursorless voice commands as you want recorded.
+Each command you issue will generate a test case in the form of a yaml file.
 1. Issue `"cursorless record"` command again to stop recording
    - `Stopped recording test cases` is shown
    - You can also just stop the debugger or close the debug window